Cheapest Places to Live in SC (2026) | Buyer Math Explained

 - Hidden cost risks like taxes, insurance, flood zones, and HOA fees

-If you want to move fast and avoid wasting time touring homes you can’t actually buy, pre-qualification comes first.
+If you want to move efficiently and avoid wasting time touring homes you can’t actually buy, pre-qualification comes first.
 It sets your real price ceiling before you fall in love with the wrong house.

 Scroll down to see which South Carolina towns still make sense in 2026 - and which ones quietly break the math.